jgarlick/apidocs/source/includes/models/_dispatches.html.md

 }
 ```

 Create a dispatch.
 This will mark the order lines as dispatched and reduce the stock on hand representing the items leaving your warehouse.
 The status of the related order will change to <code>fulfilled</code> if all items on the order have been dispatched.
-A dispatch confirmation email will be sent to the customer if this setting is enabled
+A dispatch confirmation email will be sent to the customer if this setting is enabled.

+Many of the fields on the dispatch object are read only and can not be set when a dispatch is created.
+See the example for the fields that can be set.
+All other fields come from the order and are for reference only.

 ### HTTP Request